 The lifespan of humans has increased drastically over the last decades; considerable effort has been applied to delineate the mechanisms behind aging in order to find strategies for longevity.
 As the benefits of the gained knowledge might extend to diseases, where accelerated aging is suspected, the role of aging in the systemic autoimmune disease Systemic Lupus Erythematosus (SLE) is of particular interest.
 In this review the immunological similarities of SLE and aging are analyzed on three...

-The Scientist The ends of linear chromosomes have attracted serious scientific study—and Nobel Prizes—since the early 20th century.
+The ends of linear chromosomes have attracted serious scientific study—and Nobel Prizes—since the early 20th century.
 Called telomeres, these ends serve to protect the coding DNA of the genome.
 When a cell’s telomeres shorten to critical lengths, the cell senesces.
 Thus, telomeres dictate a cell’s...

 Energy restriction in prenatal life has detrimental effects on later life health and longevity.
 Studies in rats have shown that the shortening of telomeres in key tissues plays an important role in this association....